JakeMotta/robot-vacuum/README.md

 # How To Run

+## Via Docker

+1. Make sure you have `docker` installed
+2. Run `docker-compose up`
+3. Access the microservices via the specified ports in `docker-compose.yml` file

+## Via Manual

 - **Note:** Do for each microservice (3 in total)

 1. Open a terminal to the microservice (ex: `/robot-vacuum/event_service`)